uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

 (TODO: upload a configuration file here, is there soldering needed for CMOS output?)
 * Connect the two clks to the FPGA Boards (TODO: add picture from the lab with the connections)
 * Remark: for the testing the A10 board standalone one can just connect the two SMA ports on the board (TODO: picture)
+* TODO: Picture of placing the A10 board in the PC with connected power cables.
 * TODO: what is missing?